-9.1.B STREAMLINED ANNUAL REEXAMINATIONS [24 CFR 960.257]
+9.1.B Streamlined Annual Reexaminations [24 CFR 960.257]

-- (1) HUD permits SAHA to streamline the income determination process for family members with fixed sources of income.
-While third-party verification of all income sources must be obtained during the intake process and every three years thereafter, in the intervening years SAHA may determine income from fixed sources by applying a verified cost of living adjustment (COLA) or rate of interest. - (2) SAHA may, however, obtain third-party verification of all income, regardless of the source.
-Further, upon request of the family, SAHA must perform third-party verification of all income sources. - (3) Fixed sources of income include Social Security, Supplemental Disability Insurance and Supplemental Security Income benefits, pensions, annuities, disability or death benefits, and other sources of income subject to a COLA
+- (1) HUD permits Opportunity Home to streamline the income determination process for family members with fixed sources of income.
+While third-party verification of all income sources must be obtained during the intake process and every three years thereafter, in the intervening years Opportunity Home may determine income from fixed sources by applying a verified cost of living adjustment (COLA) or rate of interest. - (2) Opportunity Home may, however, obtain third-party verification of all income, regardless of the source.
+Further, upon request of the family, Opportunity Home must perform third-party verification of all income sources. - (3) Fixed sources of income include Social Security, Supplemental Disability Insurance and Supplemental Security Income benefits, pensions, annuities, disability or death benefits, and other sources of income subject to a COLA or rate of interest.
+The determination of fixed income may be streamlined even if the family also receives income from other non-fixed sources.

-- or rate of interest.
-The determination of fixed income may be streamlined even if the family also receives income from other non-fixed sources. - (4) Two streamlining options are available, depending upon the percentage of the family's income that is received from fixed sources.
-If at least 90 percent of the family's income is from fixed sources, the PHA may streamline the verification of fixed income and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
-If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed income and must verify non-fixed income annually.
+(4) Two streamlining options are available, depending upon the percentage of the family's income that is received from fixed sources.
+If at least 90 percent of the family's income is from fixed sources, Opportunity Home may streamline the verification of fixed income and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
+If the family receives less than 90 percent of its income from fixed sources, Opportunity Home may streamline the verification of fixed income and must verify non-fixed income annually.

-9.1.C SCHEDULING ANNUAL REEXAMINATIONS
+9.1.C Scheduling Annual Reexaminations

-- (1) SAHA must establish a policy to ensure that the annual reexamination for each family paying an income-based rent is completed within a 12-month period [24 CFR 960.257(a)(1)]. - (a) Generally, SAHA will schedule annual reexaminations to coincide with the family's anniversary date.
-SAHA will begin the annual reexamination process approximately 120 days in advance of the scheduled effective date. - (b) If the family moves to a new unit, SAHA will perform a new annual reexamination, unless a reexamination has been conducted within the last 120 days.
+- (1) Opportunity Home must establish a policy to ensure that the annual reexamination for each family paying an income-based rent is completed within a 12-month period [24 CFR 960.257(a)(1)]. - (a) Generally, Opportunity Home will schedule annual reexaminations to coincide with the family's anniversary date.
+Opportunity Home will begin the annual reexamination process approximately 120 days in advance of the scheduled effective date. - (b) Opportunity Home will not perform a new annual reexamination if the family transfers to a new unit.